Harmonic/vue-tailwind-modal/README.md

 To hide and show the modal simply pass a boolean to the :showing attribute (true to show, false to hide).
 You can capture the close event using @close to hide the modal (as in the example above) and do further processing.
 If you do not wish to show the close button (top right) change :showClose to false.

+By default clicking on the background will close the modal.
+To prevent this change backgroundClose parameter to `false`.

 ### Background colour